 - Cell Biology & Regenerative Medicine - The PhD Program in Cell Biology & Regenerative Medicine is intended for students of outstanding ability who are preparing for a career that includes research in cell biology, developmental biology or the pathobiology of disease.

 - Genetics, Genomics & Cancer Biology - The PhD Program in Genetics, Genomics & Cancer Biology takes a multidisciplinary approach to training students to become independent scientific investigators by providing a comprehensive knowledge base in genetics, biochemistry, molecular and cell biology and bioinformatics.

 - Immunology & Microbial Pathogenesis - Comprehensive training in Immunology & Microbial Pathogenesis with strong emphasis placed on the dynamic relationship between host and pathogen.

 - Integrative Physiology - The PhD Program focuses on cardiovascular physiology and employs a multidisciplinary approach to train students in the rigors of experimental biomedical sciences and to prepare them for independent research careers.

 - Neuroscience - The interdisciplinary graduate program in Neuroscience at Thomas Jefferson University is directed toward developing strong research scientists in areas of basic and translational neuroscience.

-- Applying to the Jefferson College of Life Sciences PhD Programs
+- Admissions Information to the Jefferson College of Life Sciences PhD Programs